RosariaCDiLauro/psychographic-profiling-framework/README.md

 - The framework demonstrates **methodological feasibility**
 - Not operational deployment

+The project is intended exclusively for academic research on influence dynamics and psychographic modeling.

-The goal is to show how such techniques **could be used**, not that they are already being applied in these datasets.
+The goal is to examine how such analytical approaches **can contribute to understanding influence processes**, not to operationalize targeting practices.

 ---